erikeldridge/erikeldridge.github.com/_posts/2017-11-01-academic-advisory.md

 ### Maker & manager schedules

 [Paul Graham's "Maker's schedule, manager's schedule"](http://www.paulgraham.com/makersschedule.html) essay persuasively argues wricting code and meeting with people require fundamentally different forms of attention.
 Both are important, mutually incompatible.
-[Subbu Allamaraju's essay "Accept \| Tentative ✓ \| Decline"](https://m.subbu.org/accept-tentative-decline-f12185b31259) also addresses this topic.
+[Subbu Allamaraju's essay "Accept | Tentative ✓ | Decline"](https://m.subbu.org/accept-tentative-decline-f12185b31259) also addresses this topic.
 Carve out "no-meeting" blocks on your calendar for focus work.

 ### Reduce chaos

-I first heard this phrase in the context of advancing a tech ladder ([example ladder](https://github.com/urbanairship/techladder/blob/master/eng.md)), eg senior engineers reduce chaos from a system, but I think it's broadly applicable for career (and life) planning: identifying a personal career goal to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.
+I first heard this phrase in the context of advancing a tech ladder ([example ladder](https://github.com/urbanairship/techladder/blob/master/eng.md)), eg senior engineers reduce chaos from a system, but I think it's broadly applicable for career (and life) planning: identifying a personal career goal (see "one thing well" above) to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.

 ### Pre-college

 From [article on Vietnamese education](http://neil.fraser.name/news/2013/03/16/) wrt Google’s hiring criteria: "There is no question that half of the students in that grade 11 class could pass the Google interview process."